flipcoder/textbeat/README.md

 ## Holding Muting

-Notes will continue playing automatically, until they're muted or another note is played in the same channel.
+Notes will continue playing automatically, until they're muted or another note is played in the same track.

-You can mute all notes in a channel with -
+You can mute all notes in a track with -

 To control releasing of notes, use dash (-).
 The period (.) is simply a placeholder, so notes continue to be played through them.
 ```